Rishi4334/farmerztool/HOWTORUN.md

 **What you'll see**: Lots of text scrolling as packages are downloaded

 ### Step 6: Set Up Database (Optional - for basic testing)
 The app can run with in-memory storage for testing.
-For production use, you'll need a PostgreSQL database.
+For production use, you'll need a MySQL database.

 **For Testing Only**: Skip this step - the app will use memory storage